Tuscan White Bean Pasta [With Blistered Cherry Tomatoes]

 In a large pot over medium-high heat, cook pasta according to package instructions.
 Before you strain the pasta, reserve one cup of the pasta water and stir in the bouillon cube.
 Set it aside.

 In a large pan over medium-high heat, heat the vegetable oil.
 Add the onion, garlic, cherry tomatoes, and basil, and saute for 4-5 minutes, until veggies are tender.

-Stir in the angel hair spaghetti and pasta water.
+Stir in the angel hair spaghetti, beans, and pasta water.